About Collector's Key

 How it started

 My grandfather used to roll hunt cents with me when I was a kid.
 We'd sit together, crack open rolls from the bank, and sort through them looking for anything old or unusual.
 Indian Head cents, Wheat cents, the occasional surprise.
-He'd get excited about every find, and that was enough to keep me interested even if I didn't fully understand why a worn penny from 1902 was worth pulling out of the pile.
+He'd get excited about every find, and that was enough to keep me interested even when I didn't fully understand why a worn penny from 1942 was worth pulling out of the pile.

 What this site is